Providence Mountains State Recreation Area

 The park has been closed since 2011 due to major infrastructure issues.
 The Department is in the process of repairing these crucial issues to get the park reopen to the public.

 Most buildings in the park have been repaired.
 The Cavern has been inspected.
 The Department is in the process of installing a new well and replacing the existing generators (since the park is operated solely on generator use).
-If all goes well, it is anticipated that the park will be re-opened to the public in late 2014.
-No open date as of 10/23/14 still working on the water system.
+If all goes well, it is anticipated that the park will be re-opened to the public sometime min 2015.
+No open date as of 03/12/15 still working on the water system.
+They have installed a new LED lighting in the caves, should be a big improvement, when it is open.

 There have been no tours of the Mitchell Caverns or the Providence Mountains SRA during this time.
 You can take a look inside Mitchell Caverns in this video - Click Here!

 Mitchell Caverns are limestone caves that feature a wide variety of formations.
 Trips through the caverns are conducted by guided tours only and last about 1 1/2 hours.
-Although the tour is not strenuous, there is a half-mile walk to the cave entrance from the visitor center and another half-mile walk throught the caverns on uneven ground.
+Although the tour is not strenuous, there is a half-mile walk to the cave entrance from the visitor center and another half-mile walk through the caverns on uneven ground.
 The area became a California State Park in 1956 and still contains the only limestone caves in the California State Park system.

 Mitchell Caverns are primarily the result of sedimentary limestone and metamorphised limestone (marble) being dissolved by ground water high in carbonic acid content.
 After the dissolution, caverns were formed; the continued dripping of highly mineralized ground water into the caverns produced stalactites (dripstone deposits extending downward from the ceiling) and stalagmites (dripstone deposits building upward in mound-form from the floor).